 How Does This Affect the Future of Erosion and Sediment Control?

-As erosion increases, especially on arable land, the need for erosion control measures increases with it.
+As erosion increases, the need for erosion control measures increases with it.
 The market for erosion control blankets (just one in a wide range of erosion control products) will grow by 6.8% by 2026, generating up to $134 million.

 With increased demand comes increased innovation, so the industry will likely see new and improved technology.